erziebart/atm-3101/README.md

 Kelley Valentine - kpv2106
 Implemented the ATM Class, which ties the JSON file, Account class, and AccountList class into a single, easy to use object.
 Also created the dummy classes DepositSlot and WithdrawSlot per assignment requirements.
 These simply served as placeholders for a couple static functions.
+Also wrote usage tutorial.

 Name - Uni